mensfeld/snaker/README.md

 snake-game
 ```

-or

-Save the above code into a `game.rb` file and run it as followed:
+or save the above code into a `game.rb` file and run it as followed:

 ```
 ruby game.rb